-Simulations may appear to run slowly under some circumstances.
-If a simulation is unacceptably slow, the following suggestions may improve the run time performance.
+Simulations can appear to run slowly under some circumstances.
+If a simulation is unacceptably slow, the following suggestions can improve the run-time performance.

-- Use a faster computer with more memory. - Make use of a Platform LSF (Load Sharing Facility), if available. - Bypass the Xilinx transceiver (this may require creating your own test bench). - Send fewer packets.
+- Use a faster computer with more memory. - Make use of a Platform LSF (Load Sharing Facility), if available. - Bypass the Xilinx transceiver (this might require creating your own test bench). - Send fewer packets.
 This can be accomplished by modifying the appropriate parameter in the provided sample test bench. - Specify a shorter time between alignment markers.
 This should result in a shorter lane alignment phase at the expense of more overhead.
-However, when the 100G Ethernet core is implemented in hardware, the distance between alignment markers should follow the specification recommendations (after every 16,383 words).
-Contact Xilinx technical support for assistance if required (www.xilinx.com/support).
+However, when the 100G Ethernet IP core is implemented in hardware, the distance between alignment markers should follow the specification recommendations (after every 16,383 words).
+Contact Xilinx technical support for assistance if required.